Ceriagrion aeruginosum

 Ceriagrion aeruginosum is a species of damselfly in the family Coenagrionidae.

 Its common name is redtail.
 It is found in Indonesia, the Moluccas, New Guinea, Australia and possibly the Solomon Islands.

-Its natural habitats are freshwater swamps, ponds and slow moving streams.
-The adult is a medium-sized damselfly (wingspan 50mm, length 45mm) mostly red with the synthorax becoming pale green as it matures.
-In Australia, the distribution is in suitable habitat in the north-west and north-eastern part of the continent from about Broome to the south-eastern Queensland border.
-The taxon has been assessed as least concern 3.1 in the IUCN Red List.
+Natural habitats of Ceriagrion aeruginosum are freshwater swamps, ponds and slow moving streams.
+Adult males are medium-sized damselflies (wingspan 50mm, length 45mm), mostly red with their synthorax becoming pale green as they mature.
+In Australia, their distribution is in suitable habitat in the north-west and north-eastern part of the continent from about Broome to the south-eastern Queensland border.

+Ceriagrion aeruginosum has been assessed as least concern 3.1 in the IUCN Red List.

+Etymology

+The genus name Ceriagrion is derived from the Latin cerinus ("wax-coloured"), combined with Agrion, a genus name derived from the Greek ἄγριος (agrios, "wild").
+Agrion was the name given in 1775 by Johan Christian Fabricius for all damselflies.

+The species name aeruginosum is derived from the Latin aeruginosus ("verdigris-coloured" or "rusty"), referring to the brownish colouring of the thorax, legs and top of the head.